 Middle School students are allowed to take the first four high school levels of a World Language course while in middle school.
-These courses will count toward credits required to meet minimum application requirements for the UNC University system and will be reflected on the student's transcript.
+These courses will count toward credits required to meet entrance recommendations for the UNC University system and will be reflected on the student's transcript.
 The grades will not be calculated into the high school grade point average or affect class ranking.
-Languages available online include Arabic, ASL, French, Chinese, German, Japanese, Latin, Russian, and Spanish.
+Languages available online include Arabic, ASL, French, Chinese, Japanese, Latin, Russian, and Spanish.
+Middle school students are not permitted to take Advanced Placement (AP) courses.